 We talk about the strengths of this type of story, some of the pitfalls to avoid, lots of examples of the archetype, and then we focus on what you can do to tell this sort of story well.

 New Word of the Week: “Stereotropical” – a mashup of “stereotypical” and “trope.”
 Use it when your meaning can’t possibly be confused with “tropical islands in stereo.”

 Audiobook Pick-of-the-Week: Dragonflight, by Anne McCaffrey, narrated by Dick Hill

 Writing Prompt: "Jack Black stranded alone on an alien planet."
 Your challenge?
 Make us like the main character and want him to live...

-This entry was posted on Sunday, March 25th, 2012 at 5:00 pm and is filed under Characters, Plot, Sci-fi, Setting, Structure.
+This entry was posted on Sunday, March 25th, 2012 at 5:00 pm and is filed under Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.